lqc/thinkcspy/source/collections.rst

 Some types are completely ordered, which means that you can compare any two elements and tell which is bigger.
 For example, the integers and the floating-point numbers are completely ordered.
-Some sets are unordered, which means that there is no meaningful way to say that one element is bigger than another.
-For example, the fruits are unordered, which is why you cannot compare apples and oranges.
+Some types are unordered, which means that there is no meaningful way to say that one element is bigger than another.
+For example, the fruits are unordered, which is why you cannot compare apples and oranges, and you cannot meaningfully order a collection of images, or a collection of cellphones.

-The set of playing cards is partially ordered, which means that sometimes you can compare cards and sometimes not.
+Playing cards are partially ordered, which means that sometimes you can compare cards and sometimes not.
 For example, you know that the 3 of Clubs is higher than the 2 of Clubs, and the 3 of Diamonds is higher than the 3 of Clubs.
 But which is better, the 3 of Clubs or the 2 of Diamonds?
 One has a